nexcore-222/fun-with-small-projects/README.md

 ### Weather Diargams
 - A simple interactive web application for displaying weather forecast.
 OpenWeather API request included.
 - Open `./index.html` in your browser to start.

+### Moodboard Generator
+- A simple interactive web application that search in Internet all images by keywords using requsts to API.
+- Open `./index.html` in your browser to start.